TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-applicationgateway502error-tsg/backend-ssl-error.md

 ## How to check if the problem is due to an SSL related error

-Navigate to the effected Application Gateway on the Azure Portal.
+Navigate to the affected Application Gateway on the Azure Portal.
 Click on "Backend Health".
 Check the "Details" tab for the error message.